Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Utes have been favored by 3 points or more three times this season and have not covered the spread in any of them.

-- When Utah scores more than 23.2 points, it is 2-2 against the spread and 4-1 overall.
+- Utah is 2-2 against the spread and 4-1 overall this season when the team records more than 23.2 points.

-- The Utes have 10 giveaways this season, while the Beavers have 12 takeaways .
+- The Utes have turned the ball over 10 times this season, two fewer than the Beavers have forced (12).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.